tidev/titanium-sdk/maintainer-docs/ci-setup.md

 ### Release

 This is the release workflow that will automatically build and create a new release on the repository.
-Before running this step you have completed all the required steps in the [release guid](TODO)
+Before running this step you have completed all the required steps in the [release guide](./releasing-the-sdk.md)

 1. Navigate to the [workflow page](https://github.com/appcelerator/titanium_mobile/actions/workflows/release.yml)
 2. Click `Run workflow`